Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 Nil represents nothingness or non-existence of a value.
 This can be used for destroying a variable or table values if not used anymore.
 Or use conditional statements to check if the value is a `nil` or not.

 ## Tables
 Tables are a data structuring mechanism in Lua the only one in fact.
 They can store multiple types values like strings, numbers, booleans, even its self.
 This is a better alternative than listing them in each variables and makes it easy to access each element of the Table.
-Tables can be represented as an Array or Dictionary
+And for making modules, metatables, and object orientation stuff which is useful in some-cases; Tables can be represented as an Array or Dictionary.

 ### Array
 Array are the most common way to declare a Table, they're are always listed in ordered.
 To declare a Table Array add a pair of curly-braces <kbd>{}</kbd> characters with the elements each separated by a comma <kbd>,</kbd> character.